-Our Sustainability Council is chaired by the Vice- Chairman and CEO, and includes executives from our SBUs and several corporate functions.
-Together they ensure that sustainability is integrated throughout our business, and that we take a consistent approach to sustainability in the regions, businesses, and functions.
+Our Sustainability Council is chaired by the Vice-Chairman and CEO and includes all EVPs of SBUs and corporate functions, including the CSO (EVP T&I).
+Together they strive to integrate sustainability throughout our business & operations.

-The council is responsible for setting our sustainability vision, priorities, and goals, as well as being accountable for performance against sustainability goals, and for approval of Corporate Sustainability Department (CSD) and Steering Committee recommendations.
+The Council is responsible for setting our sustainability vision, priorities, and goals, accountable for performance against sustainability goals, and approves the Corporate Sustainability Department (CSD) and Steering Committee recommendations.

-The Sustainability Council meets twice a year to review SABIC's sustainability strategy and to discuss progress against key performance indicators (KPIs) and project milestones.
-The Vice-Chairman and CEO schedules reports on various aspects of sustainability to the SABIC Board of Directors, at his discretion, in addition to communication through the Sustainability and Risk Committee.
+The Sustainability Council meets twice a year, or more frequently if the urgency of the matter would require it, to review SABIC's sustainability strategy and discuss progress against Key Performance Indicators (KPIs) and project milestones.
+The Sustainability GM proposes and conducts the agreed schedule.
+The Vice-Chairman and CEO reports out on various aspects of sustainability to the SABIC Board of Directors whereas the CSD General Manager informs the Board Risk & Sustainability Committee on the progress on a three time per year basis.